Device onboarding and connection options

 This section describes how a device establishes a connection to your Device Management account for the first time (onboarding) and how that connection is maintained.
 The two underlying concepts are bootstrapping and registration.

 Device Management provides two ways to onboard (register) a device, which also affect connection maintenance:

 Bootstrapping: The device received bootstrap credentials in the factory.
 The device first connects to the bootstrap service, which provides the LwM2M server account credentials for registration.
 This option allows the device to fall back to bootstrapping for renewing the LwM2M credentials.

 Using direct Pelion LwM2M server credentials: The device received LwM2M server security object credentials in the factory.
 The device registers straight to the LwM2M server.
 With this option, the device cannot fall back to bootstrap.
 This places limitations on certificate renewing and connectivity maintenance.

-Both options rely on provisioning the device credentials to the device during manufacturing.
-To connect the device, ensure:
+Both options rely on provisioning the device credentials to the device during manufacturing, as described on the Pelion Device Management Factory Provisioning documentation site.

 Tip: During development, you can use the Developer certificate option.
 It uses the bootstrap onboarding and a certificate obtained from Device Management Portal (and compiled into the binary), without requiring the factory tools.